Feature | Why I Chose Preventive Cardiology

 While I will never have the opportunity to give my grandfather his Valentine's Day card, I find comfort in the knowledge that another grandchild may have that chance because of the collaborative efforts of preventive cardiologists who screen, treat and educate their patients.

-I have often been asked the question, “why prevention?” especially since you are not able to directly see the outcomes of your work like you can when you put a stent in a blocked coronary artery or perform an ablation to terminate an arrhythmia.
+I've often been asked the question, "why prevention?" especially because it doesn't provide the ability to directly see the outcomes of the day's work, for example, as when placing a stent in a blocked coronary artery or performing an ablation to terminate an arrhythmia.

 I often respond with an airplane analogy – one never hopes for a bumpy flight with inclement weather, malfunctioning parts and risky landings.
 Years of endless dedication to aviation safety have led to air travel being extremely safe.
 A peaceful flight with minimal to no issues is the best type.
 A peaceful life with minimal to no health issues is the best type.